| Title: | Multilevel Modeling of Dendroclimatical Fluctuations |

 over-bark diameter scaling.

-of the scaled variable (x) and relative
+data.frame of the scaled variable (x) and relative

 increments (csx).
 These are computed with setdiff